What is Kurtosis?

 - High excess kurtosis means that the return on the investment can swing both ways.
 It means the generated returns can either be very high or very low as per the outliers in the distribution.
 When it is negative, it indicates that the deviation of the data set from the mean is flat.

 - Kurtosis is used as a measure to define the risk an investment carries.
 The nature of the investment to generate higher returns can also be predicted from the value of the calculated kurtosis.
-Greater the excess for any investment data set, greater will be its deviation from the mean.
+The greater the excess for any investment data set, the greater will be its deviation from the mean.

 - This means such an investment has the potential to generate higher returns or to deplete the investment value to a greater extent.
-Excess kurtosis closer to zero or a flat deviation from the mean depicts that the investment will have a lesser probability to generate high returns.
+Excess kurtosis closer to zero or a flat deviation from the mean depicts that the investment will have a lesser probability of generating high returns.
 This can be used to define the financial risk of the investment.
-For investment advisor kurtosis is a crucial factor to define the investment risk associated with the portfolio of the fund.
+For investment advisors, kurtosis is a crucial factor in defining the investment risk associated with the portfolio of the fund.

 This has been a guide to What is Kurtosis & its Definition.
 Here we discuss the types of kurtosis along with its significance, advantages, and applications in Finance.
 You can learn more about from the following article –